-Consumers should also prefer the Discover it® for Students card if they want their spending rewards to be straight cash back.
+Consumers should also prefer the Discover it® for Students if they want their spending rewards to be straight cash back.
 The Citi ThankYou Preferred Card for College Students offers optimal rewards when used towards travel and gift cards.
 When used for cash back, you will only be getting a rewards rate between 0.5% and 1%.

 One upside to the ThankYou Preferred Card for College Students is in its 2,500 point bonus.
-There is no welcome bonus to speak off on the Discover it® for Students card, making the Citi card a much better short-term investment.
+There is no welcome bonus to speak off on the Discover it® for Students, making the Citi card a much better short-term investment.
 Instead of a welcome bonus, however, Discover offers other perks.
-At the end of the first year, Discover it® for Students cardholders will get all of their cash back rewards doubled.
+At the end of the first year, new Discover it® for Students cardholders will get all of their cash back rewards doubled.
 Additionally, students who have a GPA of 3.0 or higher in a school year will receive an extra $20 in cash back (for up to 5 years).

 The BankAmericard for Students is not a rewards card.
 That means any spending you do with it will not earn you any additional value.
 This credit card is meant for students who simply need a line of credit extended to them, at the lowest possible APR.
 If you’re interested in getting the most value out of your purchases, then there is no doubt that the Citi ThankYou Preferred Card for College Students is the better deal, thanks to the travel rewards you can earn.